Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Results

 \subsubsection{HSC J0943-0154}

 This is a galaxy-scale strong lens.
 Two DESI spectra yield lens and source redshifts of $z_d=0.4501$ and $z_s=1.4040$, respectively.
 Although the DESI pipeline lists the source \texttt{SPECTYPE} as \texttt{QSO}, visual inspection of the spectrum (see J0943-0154-S in Fig.~\ref{fig:lgal_imgs}) indicates that the source is a galaxy.
+However, the source redshift from DESI pipeline seems not reliable since $O_{\mathrm[II]}$ and $Ne_{\mathrm[III]}$ lines are at low S/N ratio (see J0943-0154 panel of Fig.\,\ref{fig:lgal_spec}).